Elmo Saves Christmas: Plot

-By next year's Christmas, everyone is tired of celebrating and has run out of gift ideas, the carolers have lost their voices, Christmas trees are an endangered species, all the businesses are bankrupt, and Santa has retired to Florida.
-Elmo uses his last wish to make Christmas annual again, but his snow globe breaks before the wish is granted.
-Lightning thus takes him back to the Christmas Eve when he rescued Santa, and Elmo chooses a stuffed "Moo-Bunny" as his new gift.
-On Christmas morning, Snuffy returns, telling Big Bird that his grandmother came to Sesame Street instead.
-In the end, Elmo has learned that although Christmas does not occur every day, everyone can keep their Christmas spirit alive all year.
+By next year's Christmas, everybody is tired of celebrating, Christmas trees are endangered, all the businesses are bankrupt, and Santa is retiring to Florida.
+Elmo uses his last wish to make Christmas be once a year again, but breaks his snow globe before the wish is granted.
+Fortunately, Lightning takes him back to the Christmas Eve when he rescued Santa, and Elmo chooses a plush "Moo-Bunny" as his new gift.
+Snuffy returns, telling Big Bird that his grandmother came to Sesame Street instead.
+Elmo learns that, although Christmas does not occur every day, everyone can keep their Christmas spirit alive in their hearts all year.